nikos118/Predicting-Heart-Failure/README.md

 - Predict and evaluate the model using the validation set.

 ## Output
-- The model outputs predicted rent values.
+- The model outputs predict if someone will die of heart disease.
 - The model's performance is measured using the Mean Absolute Error (MAE).

 ## Conclusion